piemme/TheOne/README.md

 # TheOne
 A simple exercise on nodejs and microservices.
+Inspired by [The Walking Skeleton] (http://alistair.cockburn.us/Walking+skeleton) concept.

 ## Modules (or: Actors)
  * PlainOldWebService